thalesalacobra/THICKfiction/README.md

 # THICKfiction
+/*
-site to host personal fiction and poetry
+This site will be a host for my personal fiction and poetry.
-+created wireframes for mobile and desktop
+Wireframes created for site.
+HTML soon to be uploaded.
+*/